memophor/synagraph/docs/development.md

 This guide walks through preparing a local environment for hacking on SynaGraph.

+For the product and architectural backdrop, read the [Vision & Platform Principles](vision.md) document.

 ## 1. Install Prerequisites

 1. Install the Rust toolchain via [`rustup`](https://rustup.rs):